pennythewise/GXBroadroom/README.md

                     └─→ [Cancel] → Transfer cancelled, Shield logs the attempt
 ```

 > **Behavioural rationale:** Scammers engineer the panic moment.
-The breathing UI is not decoration — it is a deliberate **pattern interrupt** to return the user to rational decision-making before any money moves.
+The "speed bump" floating UI is not decoration — it is a deliberate **pattern interrupt** to return the user to rational decision-making before any money moves.
 The holding pocket removes urgency without blocking the transfer permanently.

 **Holding Pocket states:**